Eshab01/Attendance-Dashboard/README.md

 This project is licensed under the **MIT License**.

 ---
-### Author: Your Name
+### Author: Eshab Sachan
-For any questions or contributions, feel free to contact [your-email@example.com].
+For any questions or contributions, feel free to contact [eshabsa@gmail.com].